ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

     1. SSH into the PSC with the root ID and password.
 You can log in, even though the password is expired.
     2. Use the shell `passwd` command to set a new root password for both the PSC and vCenter.
     3. Save the passwords that were displayed on the {{site.data.keyword.vmwaresolutions_short}} console or given to you by IBM Support.
 These passwords are reused later when you upgrade the appliances.
-2. Use the built-in Windows ISO mount function to mount the vCenter Server 6.7u1b ISO within your jumpbox.
+2. Use the built-in Windows ISO mount function to mount the vCenter Server 6.7u1b ISO within your jump box.
 3. Follow the VMware instructions for upgrading vCenter.
 For more information, see [Upgrade a vCenter Server Appliance 6.0 or 6.5 with an External vCenter Single Sign-On or Platform Services Controller Instance by Using the GUI](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vcenter.upgrade.doc/GUID-37BB88CC-7A44-4EC9-8D7B-5D182E471654.html){:external}.
 The VMware instructions are similar to the upgrade process of PSC.
 However, instead of pointing to the PSC, you point to the vCenter FQDN/IP for the upgrade process.

 **Notes**: